pingcap/docs-tidb-operator/en/canary-upgrade-tidb-operator.md

 # Perform a Canary Upgrade on TiDB Operator

 This document describes how to perform a canary upgrade on TiDB Operator.
-By canary upgrades, you can prevent TiDB Operator upgrade from causing unexpected impact on all the TiDB clusters in Kubernetes.
-After you confirm the impact of TiDB Operator upgrade or the upgraded TiDB Operator works stably, you can normally upgrade TiDB Operator.
+Using canary upgrades, you can prevent normal TiDB Operator upgrade from causing an unexpected impact on all the TiDB clusters in Kubernetes.
+After you confirm the impact of TiDB Operator upgrade or that the upgraded TiDB Operator works stably, you can normally upgrade TiDB Operator.

 > **Note:**
 >